BartyPitt/RoboticsProject/docs/overview.rst

 Calibration & Game Setup
 ------------------------

 Now that the robot has been set up, the physical elements of the game have to be set up and calibrated before the gameplay can begin.
-We added two calibration positions that allowed us to manually line up the physical Connect 4 board with the robot arm.
+Two calibration positions were added that allowed the physical Connect 4 board to be manually with the robot arm.
-Although it sounds inefficient, this was actually the most reliable way to set up the game under time pressure, leaving us with more time to debug and test gameplay and motion planning.
+Although it sounds inefficient, this was actually the most reliable way to set up the game under time pressure, leaving more time to debug and test gameplay and motion planning.
-The calibration sequence could be advanced by pressing Enter, giving us as much time as we needed to position the board correctly.
+The calibration sequence could be advanced by pressing Enter, leaving as much time as was needed to position the board correctly.

 .. note::

-    In the code block below, you may notice that in the highlighted line, we call a robot position that has not been defined above: ``PandaRobot.neutral()``.
+    In the code block below, one might notice that in the highlighted line, a robot position is called that has not been defined above: ``PandaRobot.neutral()``.
     This is actually the same as PandaRobot.DiskCollection(), but the ``neutral()`` position is defined in terms of joint angles, rather than the end-effector position in cartesian space.
     This is to prevent the robot slowly working itself into a singularity, by resetting the joint angles before each game move.
-You may see these calls used interchangeably based on the context.
+These calls are used interchangeably based on the context.

 .. code-block:: python